Culture of microalgae in hatcheries: Human nutrition

 The main species of microalgae grown as health foods are Chlorella and Spirulina (Arthrospira platensis).
 The main forms of production occur in small scale ponds with artificial mixers.
 Arthrospira platensis is a blue-green microalga with a long history as a food source in East Africa and pre-colonial Mexico.
 Spirulina is high in protein and other nutrients, finding use as a food supplement and for malnutrition.
 It thrives in open systems and commercial growers have found it well-suited to cultivation.
 One of the largest production sites is Lake Texcoco in central Mexico.
 The plants produce a variety of nutrients and high amounts of protein, and is often used commercially as a nutritional supplement.
 Chlorella has similar nutrition to spirulina, and is very popular in Japan.
 It is also used as a nutritional supplement, with possible effects on metabolic rate.

 Production of long chain omega-3 fatty acids important for human diet can also be cultured through microalgal hatchery systems.

 Australian scientists at Flinders University in Adelaide have been experimenting with using marine microalgae to produce proteins for human consumption, creating products like "caviar", vegan burgers, fake meat, jams and other food spreads.
 By manipulating microalgae in a laboratory, the protein and other nutrient contents could be increased, and flavours changed to make them more palatable.
 These foods leave a much lighter carbon footprint than other forms of protein, as the microalgae absorb rather than produce carbon dioxide, which contributes to the greenhouse gases.

 Biofuel production

 In order to meet the demands of fossil fuels, alternative means of fuels are being investigated.
 Biodiesel and bioethanol are renewable biofuels with much potential that are important in current research.
-However, agriculture based renewable fuels may not be completely sustainable and thus may not be able to replace fossil fuels.
-Microalgae can be remarkably rich in oils (up to 80% dry weight of biomass) suitable for conversion to fuel.
-Furthermore, microalgae are more productive than land based agricultural crops and could therefore be more sustainable in the long run.
-Microalgae for biofuel production is mainly produced using tubular photobioreactors.
+However, agriculture-based renewable fuels may not be completely sustainable and thus unlikely to completely replace fossil fuels.
+Microalgae can be remarkably rich in oils (up to 80% dry weight of biomass) suitable for conversion to fuel, and are more productive than land-based agricultural crops, and could therefore be more sustainable in the long run.
+As of 2008, microalgae for biofuel production was mainly being produced using tubular photobioreactors.

+One barrier to the use of microalgae as fuel has been the energy required for pre-treatments necessary to break down complex biopolymers in the cells of microalgae, in order to produce gaseous biofuels such as methane and hydrogen.
+A 2016 study looked at using biological methods to effect this pretreatment, using purified enzymes to bring about cell degradation.

+Botryococcus braunii is one microalgae that has been studied as a potential source of biofuel, in particular through its naturally occurring residue known as coorongite, which is found in Australia.
+Researchers at the Western Sydney University looked at using pyrolysis to remove carboxyl before further processing using hydrocracking and hydrogenation.